Beacon supports victims and witnesses of crime, as well as family members and friends who have been affected by a crime.

-Beacon is run by a charity called Catch 22, and is funded by the Police Crime Commissioner.
-Hertfordshire Beacon are independent from Hertfordshire police, and offer a confidential service to all.
-Beacon supports all victims and witnesses of crime, or those family members and friends who have been affected by a crime.
-Our service is free of charge, and is offered to you whether or not the crime has been reported to the police.
+Beacon is run by a charity called Catch 22 and is funded by the Police Crime Commissioner.
+Hertfordshire Beacon is independent from the Hertfordshire police, offering a confidential service to all.
+If you're a victim or witness of a crime - or if you're a family member or friend who has been affected by one - Beacon can support you.
+The service is free of charge and is available to you whether or not the crime has been reported to the police.

-In the case of a sexual assault/rape, our partner agency Hertfordshire SARC, will have a member of staff on site to take that referral.
-It should be noted that if a rape or serious sexual assault is disclosed to a member of staff, the victim should be encouraged to visit the SARC as a matter of urgency and NOT wait for the next drop-in, so that any DNA can be recovered.
-This does not mean that they have to report the attack to police immediately (although it is advisable), but it does mean that, if; at a later date, they would like to do so, all forensic evidence is available to assist with the investigation.
-In this instance the SARC can be contacted on their 24/7 Helpline 0808 178 4448
+In the case of a sexual assault or rape, our partner agency Hertfordshire SARC will have a member of staff on site to take that referral.
+It should be noted that if a rape or serious sexual assault is disclosed to a member of staff, the victim should be encouraged to visit the SARC as a matter of urgency and not wait for the next drop-in, so that any DNA can be recovered.
+This does not mean that the victim will have to report the attack to the police immediately (although this is advisable), but it does mean that at a later date, if the victim chooses to do so, all forensic evidence is available to assist with the investigation.
+In this instance the SARC can be contacted on their 24/7 Helpline on 0808 178 4448.

 If you have any questions about the Hertfordshire Beacon Clinic, please contact us.